Unfortunately, some people use these apps for more than letting digital sparks fly. Instead, some scammers use them to carry out romance scams.

-According to the FTC, the reports of these online scams have nearly tripled in the past years — in 2020 alone victims lost around $304 million from being swindled by their cyber sweetheart.
-This just grazes the surface of online dating scams statistics.
+According to the FBI, reports of these online scams have increased by nearly 25% since 2019, with those affected losing a record high of $547 million in 2021 from being swindled by their cyber sweetheart.
+This just grazes the surface of online dating scam statistics.

-We’ve rounded up 24 to consider, as well as romance scammer avoidance pointers to ensure your love at first swipe or click is legit.
+We’ve rounded up 25 of those statistics to consider, as well as romance scammer avoidance pointers to ensure your love at first swipe or click is legit.

-A romance scam, also known as an online dating scam, is when a person gets tricked into believing they’re in a romantic relationship with someone they met online.
-In fact, their other half is a cybercriminal using a fake identity to gain enough of their victim’s trust to ask — or blackmail — them for money.
+A romance scam, also known as an online dating scam, is when a person gets tricked into believing they’re in a romantic relationship with someone they met online, when in fact their other half is a cybercriminal using a fake identity to gain enough of their trust to ask — or blackmail — them for money.

-Some of the most common online dating scams include these:
+Some of the most common internet dating scams include:

-- Photo scams: Scammers will convince the victim to send their personal information in exchange for intimate photos of the scammer.
+Photo scams: Scammers will convince their target to send their personal information in exchange for intimate photos.

-- Military romance scams: Scammer will pose as a military member likely deployed.
+Military romance scams: The scammer will pose as a military member, likely deployed.
 They build trust by using military jargon and titles, then ask for money to cover military-related expenses, such as flights home.

-- Intimate activity scams: Scammer connects with the victim on multiple social media websites.
-Once they become closer, the scammer convinces the victim to undress and then threatens them with the recordings.
+Intimate activity scams: The scammer connects with their target on multiple social media websites.
+Once they become closer, the scammer convinces them to undress and then threatens them with the recordings.

-- Code verification scams: Scammers will send a fake verification code through email or text, posing to be a dating app or website.
-Once the victim clicks on it, it will ask for their personal information, including Social Security Number and credit cards.
+Code verification scams: Scammers will send a fake verification code through email or text, posing to be a dating app or website.
+Once clicked on, it will ask for their personal information, including Social Security number and credit cards.

-- Inheritance scams: Scammers will make the victim believe they need to get married in order to get their inheritance.
-In this case, they will ask the victim to help pay for something like airfare.
+Inheritance scams: Scammers will make their target believe they need to get married in order to get their inheritance.
+In this case, they will ask them to help pay for something like airfare.

-- Malware scams: Malware is also common on dating sites.
-In this case, victims interact with a scammer that sends them a website that looks legitimate; however, it's a page that includes malware.
+Malware scams: Malware is also common on dating sites.
+In this case, the recipient will interact with a scammer who sends them a website that looks legitimate; however, it's a page that includes malware.

 How romance scams work

 Oftentimes, a romance scammer starts on dating sites or apps.
-But scammers have increasingly begun on social media, too.
+But scammers have increasingly started finding targets on social media, too.

-After connecting with the victim through a fake profile, they'll strike up a conversation and start building a relationship by regularly chatting with them.
-Once the victim starts to trust the romance scammer and believes they have a truthful relationship, the cybercriminal will make up a story, ask the victim for money, and vanish.
+After connecting with someone through a fake profile, the scammer will strike up a conversation and start building a relationship by regularly chatting with them.
+Once they start to trust the romance scammer and believe they have a truthful relationship, the cybercriminal will make up a story, ask them for money, and vanish.

 Warning signs: Lies romance scammers tell